Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See below for contact information

-Alberta Environment and Parks will continue to maintain a single register of all environmental assessment activity information on this website (see Summary of Environmental Assessment Activity).
+The Alberta government will continue to maintain a single register of all environmental assessment activity information on this website (see Summary of Environmental Assessment Activity).

 - Alberta's Environmental Assessment Process